katemyoung/checkout/README.md

 ```

-## How I apporached this challenge
+## How I approached this challenge

 - [x] Initiated repo with git and RSpec
+- [ ] Used bundle to install "Standard" linter, and ran linter before every commit
+-